ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-nora-overview.rst

 Battery Monitor
 ===============

-The autopilot includes a DroneCAN power module and battery monitor, :ref:`common-can-pmu` .
-Connect to one of the CAN ports and its already pre-configured for use.
+The autopilot includes a DroneCAN power module and battery monitor, :ref:`common-can-pmu`.
+Connect to one of the CAN ports and it is already pre-configured for use.

 Where to Buy
 ============